 2. Shift from blaming to understanding

-If you said something to hurt or offend your partner, be sure to own it up.
-That’s one of the ways how you can stop being a toxic person in a new relationship.
-Apologize as soon as you realize that you did wrong and make amends with your significant other.
+The answer to how to stop being toxic in a relationship will come to you when you start taking responsibility for your actions and the reaction that follows as a consequence.
+If you said something to hurt or offend your partner, be sure to own up to it.
+That’s one of our tips on how you can stop being a toxic person in a new relationship.
+Focus on your own and your partner’s well-being by apologizing as soon as you realize what you did wrong, and make amends with your significant other.

 Related Reading: 10 Signs You Are In A Loveless Marriage